 The unexpected fall in stock prices brings about margin calls in the accounts that used leverage or options to enter into contracts to buy stock.
 These margin calls may result in additional stock sales the following day, driving the price even lower.

 That is why institutions never dispose of their shares on one occasion.
 But, they spread their stock sales out over two to three days.
-Suppose they sell their shares at high volumes once the stock crashes.
+Suppose they sell their shares at high volumes once there is a stock market crash.
 Instead, they will maximize the selling price when they make the sale over the next 3 days.

 How Does the 3-Day Rule Benefit You?

-When you follow the 3-day rule, you give yourself plenty of time researching and analyzing the company and its products.
+When you follow the 3-day rule, you give yourself plenty of time researching and analyzing the company and its products and reading the stock market reports.
 This allows you to gain knowledge about why the company and its products had a sharp drop so that you can decide whether or not you would like to invest in it.
 Also, when it comes to financial services for investment, asking robo advisors for professional assistance has become increasingly popular.

 You won’t lose money by following the 3-day rule as your profits will grow faster and minimize your losses.
 With the 3-day rules, you don’t have to worry about buying stocks at a loss.
 This is especially true if you are purchasing stocks from a broker.